HACCP plan

 Hazard analysis is performed to identify all potential food safety hazards, whether biological, physical, or chemical hazards, for the production of safe products.
 The considered hazards in your HACCP plan are prioritized for establishing critical control measures, appropriate monitoring procedures, and subsequent validation activities.

-The first step of a HACCP system is ultimately used to minimize the unacceptable health risk of causing any foodborne illness to consumers due to consuming your products.
 Health risks may arise from unsafe operating conditions or inadequate sanitary conditions because your hazard analysis was not thorough enough.
 An incomplete hazard analysis may allow unforeseen hazards to pass a sequence of observations and harm customers because of non-compliant products.

 What are the steps to conduct a hazard analysis?